Livefyre/import-tools/lfvalidator/README.md

 ```
 python setup.py install
 ```
 This will install the lfvalidator in path, so you can now import the package in python.
-You'll also need to pull down this repo: https://github.com/pyinstaller/pyinstaller
+You'll also need to pull down the pyinstaller repo which is used to create the executable: https://github.com/pyinstaller/pyinstaller.

 The functionality of the validator is all contained in the lfvalidator/validator.py file.
 If you want to test local changes made to this file, you can run it as a standalone script.
 ```